What We Believe: The Beauty of the Catholic Faith Video Trailer

 That’s the price our country is willing to pay to protect one of its addictions.
 The question is, what addiction are you are protecting?

-The parable of Dives and Lazarus, rich man and beggar, is found only in the gospel of Luke.
-This reflection on what this story has to teach us about addictions, gluttony, temperance, and moderation or self-control is a reflection on the scripture readings for the 26th Sunday in Ordinary Time, Cycle C (Amos 6:1-4, 1 Timothy 6:11-16; Luke 16:19-31).
+The parable of Dives and Lazarus, rich man and beggar, appears only in the gospel of Luke.
+This post discusses what that story has to teach us about addictions, gluttony, temperance, and moderation or self-control.
+It is a reflection on the scripture readings for the 26th Sunday in Ordinary Time, Cycle C (Amos 6:1-4, 1 Timothy 6:11-16; Luke 16:19-31).